marovira/helios-ml/README.md

 ## License

-Pyro is published under the BSD-3 license and can be viewed [here](LICENSE).
+Helios is published under the BSD-3 license and can be viewed [here](LICENSE).